The popular destination Zammer Lochputz fascinates with dizzying insights into one of the most beautiful wild water in Tyrol.

 - The Roman tower (also Lötzturm ) dates back to the time of the Appenzell wars in 1406 and was part of a defense complex, which originally consisted of three towers and a continuous wall that reached to the Inn.
 The Roman tower was completely renovated in 2006 and today serves as a visitor tower.

 - The power plant , built in 1923, is powered by water from the Lötzbach stream and supplies half of Zams households with electricity through a narrow pressure pipeline.
-In former times, between the world wars, supplied the two generators the whole municipality Zams inclusive hospital with river.
+In former times, between the world wars, supplied the two generators the whole municipality Zams inclusive hospital with electricity.